-As a Texas personal injury lawyer, I find it somewhat ridiculous that despite all the strict rules governing child seats and other safety rules concerning kids riding in cars, there are next to no laws for children riding pillion on motorcycles.
+As a Texas personal injury lawyer, I find it somewhat ridiculous that - despite all the strict rules governing child seats laws for kids - there are next to no laws for children riding pillion on motorcycles.

 Texas House Bill 537, introduced in September 2009, prohibits children under the age of 5 from riding on a motorcycle.
 The minimum penalty for breaking this law is a $100 fine.

 Texas law does allow children younger than five to ride in a sidecar, or even as a regular pillion in emergency situations.

 Washington and Louisiana also enforce state laws outlawing motorcycle passengers younger than five years old.
 Other states which have laws restricting children riding on motorcycles are Arkansas (minimum pillion age is eight) and Hawaii (minimum age of seven).
 As long as your child is aged nine or up, they can legally ride as a motorcycle passenger anywhere in the United States.